shenxiaocam/ACDNE/README.md

 Datasets
 ===
 input/ contains the 5 datasets used in our paper.

-Each ".mat" file stores a network dataset, where the variable "network" represents an adjacency matrix, the variable "attrb" represents a node attribute matrix,  and the variable "group" represents a node label matrix.
+Each ".mat" file stores a network dataset, where the variable "network" represents an adjacency matrix, the variable "attrb" represents a node attribute matrix,
+the variable "group" represents a node label matrix.

 Codes
 ===